CASE STUDY 1 - SAPHARA NEWCOMER WELCOME EVENT

 1. BBC Newsline attended and filmed the event

 Local radio Q105 also covered the event, interviewing CEO and students involved.
-And the UNHCR follow-up led to potential invitations being extended to the First Minister and Deputy First Minister of Northern Ireland for Saphara’s next event in June 2026.
+The UNHCR follow-up has led to the potential of invitations being extended to the First Minister and Deputy First Minister of Northern Ireland for Saphara’s next event in June 2026.

 A small charity’s annual event became a province-wide conversation.
 Because the story was framed around the people it served, not the organisation behind it.